-Tobacco millionaire Abbott Kinney had a grandiose vision when he looked out at the marshland he had purchased on the Southern California coast.
+Tobacco millionaire Abbot Kinney had a grandiose vision when he looked out at the marshland he had purchased on the southern Californian coast.

-He called it “Venice in America,” and set to work creating a luxurious seaside resort that mirrored the famous gondola-navigated canals of Venice, Italy.
+He called it “Venice in America,” and set to work in 1905 to create a luxurious seaside resort that mirrored the famous gondola-navigated canals of Venice, Italy.
 Its purpose was twofold: to recreate the famous and unique Italian city, and to add his own American resort flair to the locale.

 Considered outdated and taking up precious road space, all but a few blocks of the canals were filled in and the remainder subsequently fell into disrepair.
 Eventually, they became perennial hotbeds for debate and discussion of much-needed urban renewal plans.

-Finally, after 40 years of being bogged down by political red tape, unsavory residents and environmental concerns, the canals were finally resurrected to their previous quiet decadence, and are now once again a decadent haven for those who can afford to live there.
+Finally, after more than 40 years of being bogged down by political red tape, unsavory residents, and environmental concerns, the canals were finally resurrected to their previous quiet decadence, and are now once again a haven for those who can afford to live there.

 The canals provide a pleasant space, perfect for serene walks through dense, multi-layered landscapes, unusual and sometimes funky architecture, and during the right time of year, gaggles of baby ducks dutifully following their mothers through the shallow water of “The Other Venice.”